 |Up to date||none (default tree color)||File unchanged|

-Other statuses may come from 3rd-party plugins and will have the default color provided by the plugin.
+Other statuses may come from third-party plugins and should have the default colors provided by the plugin.

-.xml file (after replacing the values).
-Note that if you already defined colors when the IDE feature was still working, it will work again when using the plugin.
+Note that if you already defined colors when the IDE feature was still working, it should work again when using the plugin.

 <colors> <option name="FILESTATUS_ADDED" value="C3E88D"/> <option name="FILESTATUS_COPIED" value="C3E88D"/> <option name="FILESTATUS_DELETED" value="808080"/> <option name="FILESTATUS_HIJACKED" value="ffcb6b"/> <option name="FILESTATUS_IDEA_FILESTATUS_DELETED_FROM_FILE_SYSTEM" value="808080"/> <option name="FILESTATUS_IDEA_FILESTATUS_IGNORED" value="ab7967"/> <option name="FILESTATUS_IDEA_SVN_FILESTATUS_EXTERNAL" value="c3e88d"/> <option name="FILESTATUS_IGNORE.PROJECT_VIEW.IGNORED" value="ab7967"/> <option name="FILESTATUS_MERGED" value="C792EA"/> <option name="FILESTATUS_MODIFIED" value="80cbc4"/> <!--<option name="FILESTATUS_NOT_CHANGED" value="626669"/>--> <option name="FILESTATUS_NOT_CHANGED_IMMEDIATE" value="80cbc4"/> <option name="FILESTATUS_NOT_CHANGED_RECURSIVE" value="80cbc4"/> <option name="FILESTATUS_SWITCHED" value="C792EA"/> <option name="FILESTATUS_SUPPRESSED" value="979FAD"/> <option name="FILESTATUS_UNKNOWN" value="f77669"/> <option name="FILESTATUS_addedOutside" value="C3E88D"/> <option name="FILESTATUS_changelistConflict" value="d5756c"/> <option name="FILESTATUS_modifiedOutside" value="82AAFF"/> </colors>